nise-nabe/opsetup/README.md

 ### Apache

-if you write 'basedomain=sns.example.com' in config file, you can use wild card domain setting as follow:
+if you write 'base\_domain=sns.example.com' and 'sns\_base\_dir=/var/www/sns' in config file, you can use wild card domain setting as follow:

     <VirtualHost *:80>
       ServerName .sns.example.com